-Under Section 101(d)(2) of the National Historic Preservation Act, federally recognized Tribes can officially designate a Tribal Historic Preservation Officer (THPO), who assumes the functions of State Historic Preservation Officers on Tribal lands to direct a preservation program on Tribal lands.
-The Tribe must first receive approval of a formal preservation plan to the National Park Service describing how the proposed THPO functions will be carried out.
-In 2019, there are twelve federally recognized Native American Tribes in Michigan, eight of which have a Tribal Historic Preservation Officers (THPO).
-These twelve Tribes also coordinate preservation efforts through the Michigan Anishinaabek Cultural Preservation Alliance.
+Under Section 101(d)(2) of the National Historic Preservation Act, federally recognized Tribes can officially designate a tribal historic preservation officer (THPO), who assumes the functions of State Historic Preservation Officers to direct a preservation program on tribal lands.
+The tribe must first receive approval of a formal preservation plan to the National Park Service describing how the proposed THPO functions will be carried out.
+In 2019, there are 12 federally recognized Native American tribes in Michigan, eight of which have a tribal historic preservation officer (THPO).
+These 12 tribes also coordinate preservation efforts through the Michigan Anishinaabek Cultural Preservation Repatriation Alliance.